 Today’s line up of beautiful brass desk lamps is by way of some serious interiors displacement activity.
 I’m actually on the hunt for a task lamp to light up my workbench when I’m bookbinding.

 I didn’t give up without a fight, though.
-And whilst searching for my perfect (non-existent) beautiful metallic task lamp I put together this rather lovely collection of contemporary brass desk lamps along the way.
+And whilst searching for my perfect (non-existent) beautiful, metallic task lamp I put together this rather lovely collection of contemporary brass desk lamps along the way.

 They give perfectly adequate light for domestic spaces – they just don’t provide the amount and type of illumination that I need for my studio.
 (The lamp I’ll probably buy has three 60 cm long daylight tubes, just to give you some idea.
-Fabulous light to work in, but not very pretty to look at).
+Fabulous light to work in, but definitely not pretty to look at).

 Turning back to more aesthetic matters, brass is a beautifully warm-toned material and ideally suited to lighting.
 It also looks amazing against dark walls and backgrounds.
 So if you have painted your walls in the currently popular dark shades of grey, blue or green (or are thinking about it) then brass lighting, along with other brass accents, is the perfect partner.
 Or, as in the image above, team brass with blush pink – it’s a joyful and sophisticated combination.

 10. Gubi Gräshoppa Task Table Lamp (other colours available)